kumuluz/kumuluzee-logs/README.md

 The configuration for Fluentd will be loaded from the `config.yaml` configuration file or other specified configuration source.
 Configuration for fluentd daemon is configured through the daemon configuration file.
-By providing properties such as name and env the method context is saved.
-We recommend you to check the [kumuluzee-logs-fluentd-sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-logs-fluentd).
+By providing properties such as kumuluzee.name, kumuluzee.env.name and kumuluzee.version the method context is saved.
+We recommend you to check the
+[kumuluzee-logs-fluentd-sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-logs-fluentd).

 ```yaml